Eastern Beach Geelong: Everything You Need To Know

 Please note Melbourne Cup is not a recognised public holiday in Geelong.
 Instead, free parking is available on the Geelong Cup Day holiday.

 Parking restrictions in Geelong can be confusing and parking inspectors abound!
-So be sure to check the signage before leaving your car.
+Always check your nearest sign and ticket machine before leaving your car.

-People dining outside under umbrellas at The Beach House Cafe on Eastern Beach Geelong.
+People dining outside under umbrellas at Pavilion Cafe Eastern Beach.

-Does Eastern Beach have change rooms and barbecue facilities?
+Yes, Eastern Beach has changing rooms and barbecue facilities.

 The beautifully manicured lawns of Eastern Beach Reserve have free barbecues, sheltered picnic tables, and rotundas.

-Visitors will also appreciate the pavilion that has toilets, change rooms, and showers.
+Visitors will also appreciate the art deco pavilion that has toilets, changing rooms, and showers.

 Yes, lifeguards patrol the children’s pool, swimming enclosure, and diving tower during the summer months.

-Yes, dogs are permitted but they must be leashed.
-Please clean up their doggy do.
+Yes, dogs are permitted at any time but they must be on a leash.
+Please clean up their doggy messes.
 There is a bag dispenser at the end of the foreshore path near the yacht club.

 By Audrey Chalmers